bosshart/kuduscreencast/ch05-working-with-kudu/README.md

 Finally, run the web application using jetty:
     mvn jetty:run

-If you go to <hostname>:8080, you should see
+If you go to <hostname>:8080, you should see a visualization showing the largest order within that ten second window for each stock.

-Now if you go back to the visualization, which refreshes every 7 seconds, the following should occur:
-  1. Green circles appear representing valid users.
-  2. 2-3 page refreshes later, red circles should appear.
-    The red circles are DDOS attackers.
-  3. 7-8 page refreshes later red cirecles will disappear
-  4. Go to step 2